Access to Antipsychotic Medications

 - They have been approved for coverage through the ministry’s Exceptional Access Program.

 Under the TDP you will pay two different fees each year:

-- You will pay a set amount of your prescription drug costs each year.
-This amount is called your “deductible."
-The amount of your deductible is based on your household income (usually around 4% of your household's combined net income).
+- You will pay a set amount of your prescription medications costs each year.
+This amount is called your “deductible”.
+The amount of your deductible is based on your household income (usually around 4% of your household’s combined net income).
 The deductible you have to pay is divided into 4 equal amounts over the year starting on August 1st.
 As you fill prescriptions, the cost for eligible medications will count towards your deductible.
 Once the deductible is paid, the ODB program will pay for most of the cost of your medications.

 - After you pay your deductible, you may be asked to pay up to $2 for each prescription that ODB covers.
 This is called a co-pay.
 Some pharmacies charge this co-pay, however many are currently waiving this fee.

 The Special Drugs Program covers the full cost of certain outpatient medications used in the treatment of specific illnesses.
 If you meet all

 the following criteria, your medication costs are covered through this program: